 You can’t have a list of movies featuring geniuses without discussing the multiple award-winning Good Will Hunting.
 Will Hunting is a mathematical genius who works as an MIT janitor.
 One day while cleaning the classrooms, he solves a graduate-level math problem.
 It puts him on the radar of Professor Lambeau, who wants to help him reach his potential.

-My favorite part of this movie is that Robin Williams plays the therapist Will has to see after an altercation with the police.
+My favorite character is Robin Williams, playing the therapist Will has to see after an altercation with the police.

 Fiction.